-The top end of the fins is connected to an horizontal glass beam that extends along the two façades forming an L-shape with both ends fixed to the primary structure of the building.
+The glass panes that form the façade on two sides, measuring 10 meters high and 3 meters wide, stand on the ground floor slab and are stabilized by vertical glass fins.
+The connection between the façade panes and the fins is resolved with laminated titanium inserts.
+The top end of the fins is connected to a horizontal glass beam that extends along the two façades, thus forming an L-shape with both ends fixed to the primary structure of the building.